 #GAfE4Littles chats have been occurring since August of 2016!
 We have had a number of discussions on a variety of topics from growth mindset to HyperDocs to discussing the 4 Cs and many more!
 Check out the archive to previous #GAfE4Littles chats HERE!
-Starting in 2017, chats will be twice a month on the first and third Tuesday of each month at 5 PM PST.
-The next chat will be January 3rd.
+Chats are twice a month on the first and third Tuesday of each month at 5 PM PST.

 How Do Twitter Chats Work?

 In a Twitter chat, a moderator asks questions throughout one hour on a specific hashtag and chat participants respond.
 The moderator will ask questions with Q1, Q2, Q3, etc and participants will respond with A1, A2, A3, etc along with the hashtag, in this case it is #GAfE4Littles.
 It is encouraged that you comment or respond to participants answer responses!
 Twitter chats are a great way to get the collaboration juices flowing and expand your PLN (professional learning network).

 The thing is you don’t sign up…you virtually show up! 🙂 I like using TweetDeck when I participate in Twitter chats.
 If you’re participating in the #GAfE4Littles chat, a little BEFORE 5 PM, set up your TweetDeck.
 Go to tweetdeck.com and sign in with your Twitter account information.
 TweetDeck provides suggested “columns” for you.

 In a resting period (NOT during a chat), you might like to have multiple columns for your viewing purposes.
 During the chat, the LEAST amount of columns you have the better.
 In the column header there is a filter icon .
 Click on it and select Remove, to close a column.
 I suggest leaving your notifications column open, so you can see who responds to your Tweets.